Last Updated June 1, 2020

 We continue to closely monitor the status of certain supplies necessary for commercial labs to expand testing capacity.
 Any one link in the chain of supply and demand could suddenly cause a bottleneck.
 We need the continued commitment from HHS and the administration to work with us to maintain the necessary volume of those supplies, so that we can remain proactive in the face of these expected challenges.

 ACLA is committed to supporting our public health partners and rapid response efforts.
-We’re working closely with our members—and in close coordination with state and local public health labs, hospitals, the CDC and the FDA—to increase overall national capacity.
-On March 4, 2020, ACLA and several of our members met with Vice President Pence and members of the White House’s Coronavirus Task Force.
+We’re working closely with our members—and in close coordination with state and local public health labs, hospitals, the Trump Administration, the CDC and the FDA—to increase overall national capacity.

 Commercial laboratories have been in close communication with public health agencies since mid-January as part of our existing memorandum of understanding (MOU) with the CDC, the Association of Public Health Laboratories, and the Council of State and Territorial Epidemiologists.
 The CDC has been actively utilizing ACLA and the MOU to keep ACLA member laboratories with infectious disease expertise informed on the progression of the current outbreak, the government response, and how our member laboratories can best be prepared to support those efforts.

 In any outbreak, Centers for Disease Control and Prevention (CDC) laboratories, supported by state public health laboratories, have primary responsibility for providing guidance to healthcare providers, including criteria for diagnosing patients and determining when diagnostic testing would be appropriate.
 In recent public health emergencies, including the SARS and Zika outbreaks, commercial laboratories have supported public response and expanded test capacity.